Tracks of the Deep South

 Your journey through America’s Deep South begins today on arrival in the city of Atlanta.
 Here, you’ll be met and transferred to your hotel for an overnight stay.
 There is time to settle in and enjoy a night at leisure, so you may like to explore the city, which is known as the capital of the South, or perhaps simply relax in anticipation of tomorrow’s adventures.

 Atlanta, Tennessee Valley Railway, Chattanooga

 A morning sightseeing tour takes the Martin Luther King, Jr. Center for Nonviolent Social Change as one of its themes.
 You’ll visit the ‘The King Center’ and the Ebenezer Baptist Church, where Martin Luther King, Jr. was once pastor.
-Afterwards, continue to the Margaret Mitchell House, where the Pulitzer-Prize winning book, Gone With the Wind was written.
+Afterwards, continue to the World of Coca Cola, where you will have time to explore.
+The Coca Cola bottle originated in Atlanta and the museum follows the rich history of this famous and most popular drink.
 This afternoon, explore the picturesque scenery of Tennessee Valley and enjoy a ride on a mountain railroad.
 This evening, return to Chattanooga to relax.

 Enjoy a tour of the Jack Daniel's distillery.

 This evening, join an excursion to the legendary Grand Ole Opry, one of the oldest country music venues in the US.
 It is here we see a live show.